Worn Down Teeth

 Worn down teeth can be caused by many things.
 It can affect the way your smile looks, the sensitivity of your teeth and more.
 At Painfree Dentistry we can give you guidance and high-quality care to fix worn down teeth.

 What are worn teeth?

-Worn teeth is what happens when the enamel gets worn away.
-The loss of enamel can cause sensitive teeth that are more likely to suffer with decay.
+Worn teeth are what happens when the enamel gets worn away.
+The loss of enamel can cause sensitive teeth that are more likely to suffer from decay.
 In some cases, a crown may be needed to save any damaged teeth.

 How Do Our Teeth Get Worn?